olcf-tutorials/hands_on_containers_on_frontier/README.md

 for more information on what base images are available for which Cray PE version and what software is in those base images.

 We currently cannot provide any base images installed with the Cray clang compilers, or other Cray software installed within the image.
 The base images will only have non Cray software.
 We can provide base images with GNU and AMD software that matches the versions in the PEs, but we cannot provide Cray's own proprietary software.

 You will remember that the LAMMPS container example from the previous section used one of the base images (check the `lammps.def` file).

 (TODO: exercise for the user to build something themselves with their base image of choice)
+(TODO: create and validate this exercise.
+Make sure you have a working solution as well)

 ## Multistage builds

-An unfortunate aspect of containers sometimes is that since its an entire Linux distribution and then some, the container image files can get pretty big!
+An unfortunate aspect of container images sometimes is that since its often an entire Linux distribution and then some, the container image files can get pretty big!
 For example, if you look at the container image you created in the previous section, it's around 4GB.
 For the most part, this isn't an issue.
 Each running container instance isn't resident in memory taking up 4GB at a time.
 The only memory used is the memory used by the executable you are running from the container, same as if you were running natively.

 (TODO: verify the above claim)